What is Smishing and how do I protect myself?

 Smishing is the SMS version for phishing scams.
 Instead of receiving a scammy email, you get a scammy text message on your smartphone.

 A new SMS scam is a perfect example of smishing.
 Lately too many have received text messages supposedly coming from FedEx.
-They contained a code and a link to "set delivery preferences".
+They contained a tracking code and a link to "set delivery preferences".

 It was just one example.
 An SMS scam could appear to come from your bank and ask you to provide login information.